Does Ketamine Therapy Make You High? Changa Institute Reveals

 Can Ketamine Cause Anxiety?

-Clinicians reduce this risk through careful screening, individualized dosing, and supportive treatment environments.
-As noted by Harvard Health Publishing, proper preparation, clear communication, and professional supervision significantly lower the likelihood of distressing reactions during ketamine treatment.
+Clinicians mitigate this threat by screening, individual doses, and the supportive treatment environment.
+According to Harvard Health Publishing, appropriate preparation, effective communication, and professional supervision can substantially reduce the risk of distressing reactions in the event of ketamine treatment.

 How to Enhance Ketamine Therapy Outcomes (Safely)